jonifreeman/ajatusasana.fi/en/products.markdown

 boost for your practice.
 10 x 2.
 Max 10 persons.

 * __Workshop-series Three Asanas.__ A springboard for independent
 yoga.
-Each four hour-workshop concentrates on understanding and experiencing three asanas (yoga postures) in a thorough and safe way.
+Each three-hour workshop concentrates on understanding and experiencing three asanas (yoga postures) in a thorough and safe way.
 The emphasis is on learning to listen to what your unique and valuable body needs.
 The workshop is suited for anyone regardless of